Frances Grey, Duchess of Suffolk: Reputation

-From this passage it was—and still is—deduced that Frances and Henry Grey had mistreated their daughter.
-However, Ascham wrote these words years after the actual meeting, and to promote the idea that children learned well under a kind tutor.
-Also, his view might have been influenced by the later events concerning the Greys.
+From this passage it is often deduced that Frances and Henry Grey had mistreated their daughter.
+However, Ascham wrote these words years after the actual meeting, and his view might have been influenced by the later events concerning the Greys.
 The letter he wrote to Jane just a few months after the visit speaks admiringly of her parents and praises both Jane's and their virtues.
-James Haddon, chaplain of the Greys, told his acquaintance Michel Angelo Florio how Jane was following in her parents' footsteps concerning piety, and how close she was to her mother Frances.
+James Haddon, chaplain of the Greys, told his acquaintance Michelangelo Florio how Jane was following in her parents' footsteps concerning piety, and how close she was to her mother Frances.

-Jane's age certainly played a role in her words.
-At the age of fourteen and highly aware of her brightness and people's admiration of it.
-The Tudor times demanded, of all virtues, obedience, and Jane was spirited enough to even make her beloved teacher Aylmer agree with her parents that it was necessary to "provide bridles for restive horses."

 The alleged abuse of her daughter as well as her role in the machinations to bring Jane the crown are the subject of historical debate.
 While Jane was already with her husband Guildford Dudley, under the supervision of his parents, she heard news that Edward VI was changing his will to exclude her mother from the succession and name Jane as his heir instead.
 Jane, startled by the news, asked her mother-in-law permission to visit her mother, yet was met with refusal.
-Ignoring her, Jane snuck out of the house and went back home.
+Ignoring her, Jane sneaked out of the house and went back home.
 Jane's mother was accused of having beaten Jane into submission to marry Guildford Dudley.

-However, if Frances's claim of having opposed the match from the beginning on is true, Jane fleeing to her makes perfect sense.
-When her brother-in-law's children Thomas, Margaret and Francis Willoughby were orphaned, the Greys took them under their wings.
+When Grey's brother-in-law's children Thomas, Margaret and Francis Willoughby were orphaned, the Greys took them under their wings.
 Thomas soon joined Henry and Charles Brandon at college and his siblings went to live with their uncle George Medley.
 However, during the Wyatt rebellion, Medley was imprisoned and taken to the Tower.
 At the time he was released, the imprisonment had taken its toll on him and he couldn't take care of the children any longer.
 Frances had already lost her eldest daughter, her husband and a considerable part of her lands.
-Nevertheless, she once more resumed care of Francis and Margaret Willoughby, organized a place in school for the boy and took the girl to court, along with herself and her surviving daughters.
+Nevertheless, she once more resumed care of Francis and Margaret Willoughby, organised a place in school for the boy and took the girl to court, along with herself and her surviving daughters.

-Their elder brother was placed as ward under a councilor's care.
-Since Thomas was his father's heir, the councilor had control over the Willoughby fortune during Thomas's minority.
+Their elder brother was placed as ward under a councillor's care.
+Since Thomas was his father's heir, the councillor had control over the Willoughby fortune during Thomas's minority.

 Dramatic representation

 Frances, Duchess of Suffolk was portrayed by Sara Kestelman in the 1986 film Lady Jane and by Julia James in a 1956 episode of the BBC's Sunday Night Theatre.
+In the 2024 Amazon Prime Video series My Lady Jane, Frances Grey is portrayed by Anna Chancellor.